Mohd-Ali2/SplunkEnterprise-HomeLab/attacks/ATK-003-Powershell-encoded-command-attack.md

 ## Expected Detection

-The Splunk Detection rule is designed to capture PowerShell Encoded Commands where the files is Downloaded into the System such as Malware to and Sysmon ID 1 (process creation) where the Command Line contains -EncdoedCommand and Encoded.
+The Splunk detection rule monitors Sysmon Event ID 1 (Process Creation) and triggers when powershell.exe is executed with -EncodedCommand, capturing encoded PowerShell downloads of malicious files into the system.

 ## Actual Detection